AUEB-BALab/repo-evaluate/docs/README.md

 - You must have an environmental variable `GITHUB_GPG_KEY` with your GitHub GPG key otherwise you will hit the GitHub API limit pretty fast
 - PowerShell is used and must be installed (by default It's available on Windows)
-- Java must be installed in order to evaluate Checkstyle
 - Gradle must be installed in order to evaluate Gradle builds

 #### Contributing: